Implementing Continuous Glucose Monitoring in Clinical Practice

 CGM devices are made of three parts: a sensor to detect interstitial glucose that is inserted subcutaneously by the patient or health care professional, a receiver or reader that displays the current glucose level, and a transmitter that sends data from the sensor to the receiver.
 CGM devices fall into two categories: personal use and professional use.
 Patients may purchase their own personal use CGM devices if they have Type 1 diabetes, uncontrolled Type 2 diabetes on intensive insulin regimens, or erratic hypoglycemia episodes.
 The devices help patients learn to respond to glycemic fluctuations and increase confidence in blood sugar management.
 They also allow patients to share their data remotely with family members, caregivers, or clinicians.

-An in-depth review of personal CGM patient selection and device comparison has been published elsewhere.5 No long-term studies have been performed to determine whether personal use CGM improves clinical outcomes in patients with Type 2 diabetes; however, evidence suggests both personal and professional CGM improve glycemic control by increasing time in range.6,7
+An in-depth review of personal CGM patient selection and device comparison has been published elsewhere.5 No long-term studies have been performed to determine whether personal use CGM improves clinical outcomes in patients with Type 2 diabetes; however, evidence suggests both personal and professional CGM improve glycemic control by increasing time

 For additional guidance, see the AAFP TIPS resource on CGM (free to AAFP members), available April 16.